Stratio/ingestion/doc/src/site/sphinx/how-to-start.rst

 System Requirements
 -------------------

-Depending of the topology of your system you can configure Flume configuration files in order to adapt it to your project
+Depending of the topology of your system you can configure Ingestion properties files in order to adapt it to your project.

 Software/Other module Requirements
 ----------------------------------

-Stratio Ingestion only needs a Zookeeper instance and a Kafka instance installed to work properly.
+No needed additional requirements a part of Java and network conectivity yo the remote services.

 Skills Needed
 -------------